 ECSS-E-ST-32-02_0260437

-In case of safe-life demonstration, required for the hardware, the service life may be extended after performing a complete , and leak test.
+In case of safe-life demonstration, required for the hardware, the service life may be extended after performing a complete NDT, and leak test.

 ECSS-E-ST-32-02_0260438

 In case of fatigue life demonstration, required for the hardware, the service life may be extended without additional test or inspection, if there is available data including at least actual pressure, loads, and environments from the past period of service life, and the evaluation exhibits that the cumulative damage does not reach the specified service life.